-Although the law was technically approved and took effect a few months back, in June, it took the Department of Health a few months to finalize documentation.
-The law was also by this year, several years in the making.
-High ranking reps from the transgender Resource Center of New Mexico and the Equality New Mexico organizations accompanied a small group of residents to the New Mexico Bureau of Vital Records Office to be the first to amend their birth certificates this week.
-The state of New Mexico all intends to make a gender-neutral sex designation option available on state driver’s licenses.
+Although the law was technically approved and took effect a few months back in June 2019, it took the Department of Health a few months to finalize documentation.
+The law was also finalized in 2019, after several years in the making.
+High ranking reps from the Transgender Resource Center of New Mexico and the Equality New Mexico organizations accompanied a small group of residents to the New Mexico Bureau of Vital Records Office to be the first to amend their birth certificates that very week.
+The state of New Mexico intended to make a gender-neutral sex designation option available on state driver’s licenses.

 Editor’s note: This article was originally published on October 30, 2019.